learningequality/studio-docs/docs/working_channels.rst

 #.
 Type in the title and description for your collection.

    .. figure:: img/new-collection.png
-      :alt: Give your colelction a title and description.
+      :alt: Give your collection a title and description.

-      Give your colelction a title and description.
+      Give your collection a title and description.

 #.
 Click the |plus-b| :blue:`SELECT` button and search for the channels you want to add to collection.